Mid-late November, 1980--Chapman confesses to his wife, Gloria, his intention to kill John Lennon.

 Commentary: In the late-1960s, British authorities targeted a number of rock stars, among them Keith Richards and Mick Jagger, for penny-ante drug busts, all of which captured headlines at the time.
 The bulk of these cases (including Lennon’s) wound up plead down to misdemeanors.
 This indicates that the authorities didn’t really see them as dangerous felons, but rather as examples for the non-famous to obey drug laws.

 At the same time, these busts also provided conservative elements within the US an excuse to keep out Lennon or anyone else who might hurt their political ambitions, especially in the election year of 1972.
-Lennon and Yoko Ono's support of Sen. George McGovern’s bid for the presidency during that year generated a lot of interest from the FBI, urged on by Sen. Thurmond and other Republicans who believed (probably falsely) that Lennon could swing the entire youth vote to their main opponent.
+Lennon and Yoko Ono's support of Sen. George McGovern’s bid for the presidency during that year generated a lot of interest from the FBI, urged on by Sen. Thurmond and other Republicans who believed (as it turns out, falsely) that Lennon could swing the entire youth vote to their main opponent.

 April 23, 1970--Temporary visas granted under the aegis of an unknown US government authority allow Lennon and Ono to travel to California.